ninjaguardian/superitems-reborn/ideas.md

 # Minor issue
 - When first getting a cooldown, when it uses add to get to the right value, it goes through all other unicode charecters
-- how do i dissable leach & shadow

 # Runic ingots
 - CustomModelData